mdn/community-meetings/2024-03-27/minutes.md

 If there's anything else that you want to discuss, talk about, bring up.
 Now's a good time.

 [Estelle]
-Just a section on the discussions, which is I went through a bunch of discussions.
-And.
-So if I hit you up asking you a question about, moving your discussion forward.
-There's a lot of discussions that have been opened since like 2022 so don't take it personally if I ask you if you Want to move forward to closer because some of them.
+I went through a bunch of discussions.
+So I might have hit you up asking you a question to move your discussion forward.
+There's a lot of discussions that have been opened since like 2022.

 [Ruth John]
 That's great Estelle, thank you.
 I did start trying to do this a couple of months back but got caught up in discussions.